 - German: Grapefruit

 - Description: The grapefruit is the fruit of the tree’ Citrus paradisi’ MacFad., from the botanical family Rutaceae.
-It is shaped like an orange, although somewhat more massive, and is lemon-like in color.
+It is shaped like an orange, although somewhat more massive, and is lemon-like.
 Some varieties are pink or green.

 - Habitat: Originally from Southeast Asia, its cultivation has spread to Israel, Mediterranean countries, Caribbean islands, and the North American states of Florida, California, Arizona, and Texas.

-The pulp of grapefruit comprises a modest amount of carbohydrates and very few lipids and proteins.
-C is this fruit’s most prominent vitamin, although less than the orange or the lemon.
-When it comes to mineral salts, its virtual lack of sodium is notable, as is its addition to a certain sum of magnesium and calcium.
+The grapefruit pulp comprises a modest amount of carbohydrates and very few lipids and proteins.
+C is this fruit’s most prominent vitamin, although less than that of the orange or the lemon.
+Its virtual lack of sodium is notable for mineral salts, as is its addition to a certain sum of magnesium and calcium.

 Since its nutritional content is relatively low, most grapefruit benefits result from its non-nutritive components.
 These additional substances, which you can find in all plant-based foods and do not form part of any specific groups of nutrients, are precisely those that stimulate the most curiosity within the scientific community.

-Though grapefruit contain hundreds of non-nutritive components like the orange, the function of only a few is understood.
+Though grapefruit contains hundreds of non-nutritive components like the orange, the function of only a few is understood.
 These components include carotenoids, limonoids, flavonoids, and pectin.

-Pink grapefruit is an excellent source of beta-carotene, the forerunner to vitamin A. This particular grapefruit also contains a variety of other substances called carotenoids.
-These substances act similarly and facilitate the antioxidant effects of vitamin C as well as flavonoids.
+Carotenoids: PINK GRAPEFRUIT is an excellent source of beta-carotene, the forerunner to vitamin A. This particular grapefruit also contains a variety of other substances called carotenoids.
+These substances act similarly and facilitate the antioxidant effects of vitamin C and flavonoids.

-Limonoids are terpenoids that give citrus fruits their essence.
+Limonoids: Limonoids are terpenoids that give citrus fruits their essence.
 Grapefruits are extremely rich in one particular terpenoid, and that is limonene.
-It is responsible for the fruits’ bitter taste and a large portion of the proven anticarcinogenic properties.
+It is responsible for the fruits’ bitter taste and many of the proven anticarcinogenic properties.

 The grapefruit’s non-nutritive and nutrient components explain the many benefits of grapefruit: